 There is a terrific amount of detail to be seen and there are even one or two buildings that exist today, July 2020.

 Looking at the first image, starting in the bottom left hand corner, can be seen the main railway line to Newton Abbot & Plymouth.
 The yard to the right of the twin tracks is the Exeter City Council Depot and is still serving that purpose today.
 The road leading to the top of the image is Exton Road and the present day Civic Amenities facility is at the top left of the image.
-The area of allotments with the house in the middle has long gone, it appears briefly in the Film – see the relevant page.
+The area of allotments with the house in the middle has long gone, it appears briefly in the 1935 Film.
 Below the allotments are the Foundry Buildings in an ‘L’ shape, the foundry had recently been extended and the works are almost finished.
 Towards the middle bottom of the image is the Basin Branch line that passed under the Main Line to the Canal Basin and the Gas Works.
 Close inspection and you will see the Tar Tanker Wagons on the siding that served King’s Asphalt who, at the time of this image, occupied the building with the long curved roof, it is still there to this day and is now occupied by South West Crane Hire.

 The first two tracks to the right of the building merge into one and head off through Marsh Barton to Ide and Longdown on what was known as the Teign Valley Line.
 There are sidings off to the old Cattle Market on the upper right hand edge of the image and to the Alphington Road Goods Yard bottom right hand corner.
 The road that disappears off the bottom of the image over an unguarded level crossing is Tan Lane and it too passes under the Main Line, those of you who are familiar with the Matford Park & Ride Service should be recall the service passes through the low and narrow bridge on its way to Haven Road and the City Centre.
 You can make out the closed gates to the Council Yard and just above on the left of the road is the Council Weighbridge.
 The entrance to the foundry site is just to the right of the Council Yard Gates.
 Parallel to Exton road and on the right side of the road that appears white along some of its length is a footpath which before the foundry was built crossed the site diagonally and had to be re-routed as seen in the image.
 It makes a 90 degree turn to the right and passes between the allotments and the foundry buildings and on into the Marsh Barton estate.
 It is still there today.